preignition/program-user-guide/faq/introduction-to-faq/what-is-gdpr.md

 **Processing-** This includes collection, storage, transfer, or use of data.

-**Personal data-** GDPR defines the notion of “personal data” very broadly, which covers any information relating to an identified or identifiable individual
+**Personal data-** GDPR defines the notion of "personal data" very broadly, which covers any information relating to an identified or identifiable individual

 **Sensitive personal data-** essentially any personal data which relates to any of the following: